AmiraSamirSoliman/ha-webapp-cloudformation/README.md

-# Deploy a High-Availability Sample Web Application using AWS CloudFormation
+# Deploy a High-Availability Web Application using AWS CloudFormation

 Infrastructure as code that automates the process of creating a secured environment and deploying an application (packaged and uploaded into AWS S3 Storage) into a dockerized Apache Web Server.
 The script contains all the configurations needed for a repeatable process so that the infrastructure can be re-created and discarded at will multiple times.